 We believe we accommodate more students in our jazz program than any public school in the country.

-Are there auditions for saxophones, trombones or trumpets to get into
+Q 7.
+Are there auditions for saxophones, trombones or trumpets to

 A. Sometimes auditions are necessary if there are too many of a particular instrument to make the performance experience musically and educationally worthwhile.

-Q 12.
-What is the "concurrent enrollment" policy and why does it
+Q 9.
+What is the "concurrent enrollment" policy and why does it exist?

-A. As is the case in the English, Science, Art, and Dance Departments at New Trier High School and for strictly educational purposes, the Music Department also offers several courses with a prerequisite that another class (performance ensemble) be taken concurrently, thus creating a double period.
-The concurrent enrollment policy in the Music Department has been the policy in most of the following classes listed below at New Trier since the 1960s, and is the norm not only in North Central Suburban schools but also nationally.
+A. The concurrent enrollment policy in the Music Department has been the policy in most of the following classes listed below at New Trier since the 1960s, and is the norm not only in North Central Suburban schools but also nationally.
 Students are not required to participate in the classes that require concurrent enrollment, but chose to do so out of a desire to receive additional instruction or a more advanced, well-rounded music education.

-A young musician-in-training learns the basic knowledge of musicianship, balance, blend, large ensemble repertoire, traditional music notation, performance styles, more advanced keys, more advanced metric meters, and characteristic tone production in a large ensemble such as concert band, orchestra, or traditional mixed choral ensemble.
-Performance experience in these larger ensembles is critical if a student is to be considered a well-rounded, well-educated musician upon leaving New Trier High School .
+A young musician-in-training learns the basic knowledge of musicianship, balance, blend, traditional music notation, Western-European classical performance styles, more advanced keys, more advanced metric meters, and characteristic tone production in a large ensemble such as concert band, orchestra, or traditional mixed choral ensemble.

 A. The short answer is yes and no. Yes, if that person also plays saxophone, and no, if that person only plays the flute (or clarinet).
 The reason is that published music for jazz ensembles of ninth grade ability level almost never have flute parts.
 If there are flute parts they are played by members of the saxophone section.